flemouel/taxi-trace/README.md

     java fr.insalyon.citi.trace.shanghai.LaunchContactTraceGenerator ./tests/shanghai-taxi-070218-example ./tests/shanghai-taxi-070218-contacts-example

+## Contact parameters

+The contact parameters can can customized in `Trace` class

+    Trace.DISTANCE_RANGE = 250; // meters
+    Trace.TIME_RANGE = 30; // seconds

+Here, a contact exists if two taxis are in 250 meters range within the last 30s.

 ## Customizing

+For long running execution, a progress bar can be displayed in `Trace` class.

+    Trace.VERBOSE = true; //default

-The distance between two GPS coordinates can be computed in `Coordinate`class according to three metrics:
+The distance between two GPS coordinates can be computed in `Coordinate` class according to three metrics:

     public double distance(Coordinate coordinate) {